 Article Overview: Coronavirus travels from place to place by infecting a person.
 These infected people with the novel Coronavirus are called super spreaders.
 During the COVID-19 pandemic, large and small gatherings are considered the growing focus of super-spreader events.
 Please read the article to know how a single infection spur causes a large outbreak among attendees.
 Read Article

 Introduction: The novel Coronavirus (SARS-CoV-2) travels from place to place by infecting one person at a time.
 These infected people are what epidemiologists call “super-spreaders.”
 One disturbing trend of the Coronavirus (COVID-19) pandemic is the growing focus of super-spreader event...
 Read Article

 Article Overview: A COVID-19 vaccine provides acquired immunity against the new Coronavirus.
 Read the article to know everything about the approved and undertrial vaccines.
 Read Article

-Article Overview: Two vaccines, Covishield and Covaxin, have been granted emergency use authorization in India.
+Article Overview: Currently, ten vaccines have been granted emergency use authorization in India.
 Read about these vaccines' indications, contraindications, precautions, and side effects.
 Read Article

 Most Popular Articles

 Do you have a question on Coronavirus or Covid-19?Ask a Doctor Online